lddubeau/wed/packages/core/doc/upgrade-5.0.0.rst

 * The ``Handlers`` interface is no longer exported from ``domlistener``.

 * The signature of the ``Action`` constructor has changed.
+This affects you if you wrote custom code that creates actions.

-The optional arguments are now being passed through an options object.
-This affects you if you wrote custom code.
+  + The optional arguments are now being passed through an options object.

+  + A new ``origin`` argument is added first to the list of arguments.

+* The ``origin`` argument mentioned above is also required on ``Transformation`` objects.

 * The ``iconHTML`` option in ``TransformationOptions`` is renamed to ``icon`` for consistency with ``ActionOptions``.